BZoennchen/supercollider-book/chapters/supercollider/pattern/6-reference.md

 ```

 [Prand](https://doc.sccode.org/Classes/Prand.html) chooses items from the list randomly (same as list.choose).
-You can reduce randomness if you but the same item into the list multiple times (or you use [Pwrand](https://doc.sccode.org/Classes/Pwrand.html) instead).
+You can reduce randomness if you put the same item into the list multiple times (or you use [Pwrand](https://doc.sccode.org/Classes/Pwrand.html) instead).

 ```isc
 // e.g. [ 4, 3, 4, 3, 3, 2, 1, 3, 2, 4 ]
 Prand(list: [1,2,3,4], repeats: 10).asStream.all;
 ```

-[Pxrand](https://doc.sccode.org/Classes/Pxrand.html) chooses randomly, but never repeat the same item twice.
+[Pxrand](https://doc.sccode.org/Classes/Pxrand.html) chooses randomly, but never repeats the same item twice.

 ```isc
 // e.g. [ 2, 1, 2, 4, 3, 1, 4, 1, 2, 4 ]